 The increased focus on ESG factors by both clients and regulators is providing investors with an incentive to integrate ESG considerations into mainstream sovereign credit analysis, by building a more structured and in-depth framework.

-If climate change and some of the other pressing issues facing the world are to be addressed with sufficient haste, governments need to step up.
+If climate change and some of the other pressing issues facing the world are to be addressed with sufficient haste, it is hard to see how private sector actors will be able to bring this about on their own.
+Governments, too, need to step up to the plate.
 The extent to which deficits have skyrocketed due to the pandemic means many will be in desperate need of funding for years to come.
-Even if divesting may not always be an option, this should provide investors with an opportunity to engage more effectively.
+Even if divesting may not always be an option, this should provide debt investors with an opportunity to engage more actively and effectively with sovereign borrowers.

 The power of collective action

-While some firms may feel they lack sufficient size to influence sovereign issuers’ behaviour, collaborative investor action can be highly effective.
+While some firms may feel they lack sufficient size to influence sovereign issuers’ behaviour, history has shown on many occasions in the corporate world that strength in numbers, through collaborative investor action, can be highly effective.
+Slowly, but surely, this approach is being applied to specific situations in the sovereign market.

 Aviva Investors and like-minded investors engaged with the Brazilian government on its environmental practices

-With Brazil increasingly reliant on global capital markets to fund its budget deficit, this culminated in a series of high-level ministerial meetings, including with the Brazilian vice president and other influential legislators.
+With Brazil increasingly reliant on global capital markets to fund its budget deficit, this culminated in a series of high-level ministerial meetings, including with the Brazilian vice president and other influential legislators, attended by Aviva Investors’ chief investment officer.

-Brazil subsequently announced a series of positive measures in response, including a 120-day moratorium on forest fires – an encouraging first step that hopefully provides a blueprint for further collaboration between investors.
+Brazil subsequently announced a series of positive measures in response, including a 120-day moratorium on forest fires – an encouraging first step.
+Admittedly, the challenge around the lack of enforcement remains, with forest fires during peak season remaining at a decade-long high.
+Nevertheless, the process highlighted the role investors can play in engaging with sovereign borrowers on their sustainability practices.
+It also hopefully provides a blueprint for further collaboration between investors in the future.

 Debt roadshows provide sovereign debt investors an opportunity to engage governments

-Engaging with investors makes sense from the borrower’s perspective too.
-Debt roadshows provide investors an opportunity to engage governments, point out climate change poses an investment risk, and ascertain the steps they are taking to meet their international commitments.
+Even in the case of a country as big as India, any unilateral action is not going to make a huge difference to climate change.
+Nonetheless, debt roadshows provide sovereign debt investors an opportunity to engage governments, point out climate change poses an investment risk, and ascertain the steps they are taking to meet their international commitments.

-Growing investor appetite for sustainable bonds also holds out the prospect of lower funding costs, which could improve the ability of countries to meet their climate pledges at the same time as mitigating future climate-related catastrophes.
+To date, only a handful of countries have issued green bonds, with supply having overwhelmingly come from corporate issuers.
+However, growing investor appetite for green bonds, and other categories of sustainable debt, holds out the prospect of lower funding costs, which could improve the ability of a nation such as India to meet its climate pledges at the same time as mitigating future climate-related catastrophes.

-While poorer countries tend to be more vulnerable to the effects of climate change, many richer ones remain among the world’s biggest polluters.
-Although investors may consider themselves to be in a weaker position to engage with them, the apparent rise in extreme weather events in recent years in countries such as Japan, Germany, Australia and the US could present an opportunity.
+While poorer countries tend to be more vulnerable to the effects of climate change, it is important to remember many richer ones remain among the world’s biggest polluters.
+Although investors may consider themselves to be in a weaker position to engage with them, the apparent rise in extreme weather events in recent years could present an opportunity as it indicates few countries are likely to be spared.

-According to data provider Refinitiv, sustainable bond issuance totalled a record $544.3 billion in 2020, more than double the previous year, with sovereign debt accounting for just over a quarter.
+As central banks and other regulatory bodies attempt to mobilise capital for green and low-carbon investments in the broader context of environmentally sustainable development, and with ESG bond indices springing up, investor demand for debt linked to ESG factors is surging.
+According to data provider Refinitiv, issuance of sustainable bonds totalled a record $544.3 billion in 2020, more than double the previous year, with sovereign debt accounting for just over a quarter of this total.

-Just as investors seek to build diversified portfolios, from an issuer’s perspective a diversified investor base can mitigate the risk demand will be unduly affected by a particular group of investors.
+Just as investors seek to build diversified portfolios, from an issuer’s perspective a diversified investor base can mitigate the risk that demand will be unduly affected by the behaviour of a particular group of investors.
+That is why issuers tend to sell a wide range of securities: bonds with fixed and floating coupons, different maturities, and denominated in different currencies.

-Together, these developments help explain why even richer countries are starting to see the attraction of such bonds; they provide funding for environmental projects and require borrowers to report to investors on how the funds are used.
-The green sovereign bond market has mushroomed in recent years, especially in Europe, providing investors with a further opportunity to engage governments.
+Together, these developments help explain why even richer countries are starting to see the attraction of issuing ‘green’ bonds; they provide funding for environmental projects and require borrowers to report to investors on how the funds are used.
+The green sovereign bond market has mushroomed in recent years, especially in Europe, providing investors with a further opportunity to engage government borrowers.

-In September 2020, Germany attracted more than €33 billion of bids for up to €6 billion of green bonds.3 Italy recently sold €8 billion of debt, the biggest debut sovereign green bond from a European issuer,4 while in March the UK announced plans to sell at least £15 billion of green bonds later this year.5
+In September 2020, Germany attracted more than €33 billion of bids for up to €6 billion of ten-year green-labelled debt.
+Since the issue will help establish a benchmark for pricing other green transactions, many see the sale as a landmark step in the development of Europe’s green bond market.6 Italy recently sold €8 billion of debt, the biggest debut sovereign green bond from a European issuer to date,7 while in March the UK announced plans to sell at least £15 billion of green bonds for the first time later this year.8

 The sustainable bond market looks to be ripe for further rapid expansion

 Germany’s green bonds are to be “twinned”, meaning investors will be able to swap their green bonds for the conventional equivalent at any time.
-The finance ministry says it will seek to ensure the price of the green twin is at least that of the conventional bond, by purchasing green bonds if it falls below that level.
+The finance ministry says it will seek to ensure the price of the green twin is always at least that of the conventional bond, by purchasing green bonds if it falls below that level.
+Its move is designed to allay fears smaller, less liquid green securities would trade at a lower price.

-The market looks ripe for rapid expansion, especially with several countries contemplating big ‘green’ infrastructure projects.
-Sustainable debt is expected to make up around a third of the EU’s €750 billion recovery fund over the next five years.
-As for the US, there is speculation it could issue its first green bond, perhaps in the run up to November’s COP26 summit.
+The market looks to be ripe for further rapid expansion, especially with several countries contemplating big ‘green’ infrastructure projects to help navigate their way out of the current crisis.
+Sustainable debt is expected to make up around a third of the EU’s €750 billion COVID recovery fund over the next five years.
+As for the US, there is speculation it could issue its first green bond, perhaps in the run up to November’s COP26 summit, as a further signal of President Joe Biden’s determination to tackle climate change.

 Even the richest countries may find their debt harder to sell unless they take sustainability criteria more seriously